-Minimising the risk of exposure to COVID-19 coronavirus for public transport including taxis and rideshare services
+Minimising the risk of exposure to COVID-19 for public transport including taxis and rideshare services

-The Occupational Safety and Health Act 1984 requires employers to take care of the health and safety of their workers and others at the workplace.
+The Work Health and Safety Act 2020 requires Persons Conducting a Business or Undertaking (PCBUs) to provide for the health and safety of their workers and others at the workplace.
 This includes:

-- providing and maintaining a work environment that is without risk to health and safety; and
+- providing and maintaining a work environment that is without risk to health and safety so far as reasonably practicable; and

-- adequate facilities for workers in carrying out their work.
+- providing adequate facilities for workers in carrying out their work.

-As an employer, you must identify risks at the workplace, and where practicable remove or minimise those risks.
+As an PCBU, you must identify risks at the workplace, and where practicable eliminate or otherwise minimise those risks.

 One way to minimise the spread of the COVID-19 virus is to limit the interaction between passengers and workers.
 Practical measures to encourage social distancing include: